 This article has its roots in a seminar held at the Antonio Ratti Textile Center of the Metropolitan Museum of Art, in May 2016.
-Its topic was the differentiation of crocheted fabric structures from other forms of looping, in the documentation of museum collections.
-I prepared a background paper for the seminar, titled “Defining Crochet” which was then submitted to the journal Textile History, where it was published online on 11 December 2018, and in print in late March 2019.
+Its topic was the differentiation of crocheted fabric structures from other forms of looping, as a facet of the documentation of museum collections.
+A background paper for the seminar, titled “Defining Crochet,” was then expanded and submitted to the journal Textile History, where it was published online on 11 December 2018, and in print in late March 2019.

 The Princess Frederick William Stitch — Journal of Dress History, Volume 4, Issue 2, Summer 2020, pp. 75–113.